The Art of Time Management

 Color coding your calendar can also be incredibly helpful.
 You can use different colors to signify urgency.
 Or you can simply use them to separate your events by what they mean to you personally.
 For example, you might choose to put day-to-day work in blue, work with deadlines in red, personal reminders in purple, and financial reminders in green.

 Not only does color coding your calendar help keep you organized, it is also visually appealing.
-For those who are dealing with ADD or ADHD, adding a color code to yourmulti-colored highlighters calendar adds a new dimension to the task which increases brain stimulation.
+For those who are dealing with ADD or ADHD, adding a color code to your calendar adds a new dimension to the task which increases brain stimulation.
 This can help direct your attention to your calendar rather than away from it.

 Practice Clear Communication